thomasbreydo/thomasbreydo/README.md

 ## Hi there,

-I'm an NYC-based developer, student, and CS enthusiast interested in math and tech.
+I'm a software engineer and CS student at Stanford.
 Check out [my website](https://thomasbreydo.com/).

 ## I implement things from scratch to learn how they work, for example: